john1234brown/pheonix-box/pheonix/BENCHMARK.md

 These results demonstrate that the application can handle extremely high-stress scenarios with a notable increase in resource consumption, ensuring reliable performance even under the most demanding conditions.

-*Generated, Tested, and proven by GitHub Copilot.*
-*This may not be a official Benchmark test but is a simulated one based off current codebase*
+*This may not be an official benchmark test but is a simulated one based on the current codebase.*

 ## Security Pentest and Audit